mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 ## Installation

-In order to use ETL, you need to install [Epsilon on Eclipse](epsilon.md).
+To use ETL, you just need to install [Epsilon on Eclipse](epsilon.md).

 ## ETL example